POSB Bank: Statutory board, new services and facilities

 The former POSB Centre, headquarters of POSB in the 1980s, now known as the NTUC Trade Union House.

 In 1971, it was announced that the bank would become a statutory board under the Ministry of Communications.
 The Post Office Savings Bank Bill was passed in Parliament on 30 July 1971 and the bank ceased to be a branch of the Postal Services Department on 1 January 1972 after the 1971 Post Office Savings Bank of Singapore Act came into effect in that year.
 The first chairman was Tan Chok Kian.

 In 1974, the bank was transferred to become part of the Ministry of Finance and Credit POSB Pte Ltd was established in the same year to provide custom-tailored loans relating to HDB housing ownership.

 By 1976, POSB had one million depositors, while deposits crossed the S$1 billion mark.
 In 1980, it introduced the Passcard, and set-up the Principal Branch.

 In 1981, its first Cash-On-Line ATM opened at the Newton Branch.

 In 1982, it was announced that the bank will introduce branches served by only ATMs, reducing manpower needs.

 In 1983, its headquarters were shifted to the new 8-storey complex, the POSB Bank Centre at Bras Basah Road.
+A savings scheme, initially launched in 1969, was also relaunched, with the purpose of increasing the awareness of being thrifty to primary school students.
+It came with the introduction of a squirrel mascot, named "Smiley".

 In 1984, the current account facility was introduced, and by 1986, deposits crossed the S$10 billion mark.

 In March 1990, the Post Office Savings Bank was renamed as POSBank.